harperreed/harper.blog/content/post/2002-03-25-the_tax_man__.md

 ---
-date: 2002-03-25T07:32:33Z
+date: 2002-03-25 07:32:33+00:00
 excerpt: tonight..
 I did and possibly finished my taxes. it is incredible.
 I thought this day would never come.
 It wasn't very hard. especailly with lovely turbotax helping me along the way ;).
 That is very funny to me.
 All I had to do was answer questionsa nd hope it came out right.
 I hope that I did it correctly.
 I hated tonights academy awards.
 I thought that beautiful mind should not have ...
+summary: "tonight, I tackled my taxes thanks to turbotax, and it was way easier than\
+  \ I thought. also, I wasn't a fan of this year's academy awards\u2014'beautiful\
+  \ mind' winning all those awards felt off to me. went to a fashion club too and\
+  \ saw a mix of beautiful and silly-looking folks!"
-tags: ["war","fashion"]
+tags:
+- war
+- fashion club
+- fashion
+- academy awards
+- taxes
+- turbotax
+- opinions
 title: the tax man..
 wordpress_id: 239
 wordpress_url: http://new.nata2.org/?p=239
 ---

 tonight..
 I did and possibly finished my taxes. it is incredible.
 I thought this day would never come.
 It wasn't very hard. especailly with lovely turbotax helping me along the way ;).
 That is very funny to me.
 All I had to do was answer questionsa nd hope it came out right.
 I hope that I did it correctly. <br/><br/>I hated tonights academy awards.
 I thought that beautiful mind should not have been awarded all of the awards.. especially since it left outsome rather important facts about the math guys life(nash).
 I was sad. <br/>I went out the otehr night to a fashion club.
 It was fun.
 A lot of beautiful people. hehe. a lot of silly looking people too.
 I hop ei was in the first group.. but probably not. alas..